wildminder/ComfyUI-Chatterbox/README.md

 ### Major Update Notice

 > [!NOTE]
-> This version of ComfyUI-Chatterbox has been deeply refactored for better performance, stability, and alignment with ComfyUI codebase
+>  *  **1.2.0**: This version has been deeply refactored for better performance, stability, and alignment with the ComfyUI codebase.
+All parameters have been unlocked.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>